 Lifelong Learning at University of Dayton

-Read the Winter 2014-15 issue of "The Lifelong Learner" for features about Osher Lifelong Learning Institute at the University of Dayton members, photos from our events and seminars, and much more.
+Read the Fall 2015 issue of "The Lifelong Learner" for features about Osher Lifelong Learning Institute at the University of Dayton members, photos from our events and seminars, and much more.

 The purpose of the Osher Lifelong Learning Institute at the University of Dayton is to offer adults 50 years or better a wide variety of seminars based on the peer-learning concept and designed to be intellectually stimulating in an informal and non-competitive environment.